On Post-Selection Inference in A/B Tests: Introduction

-Post-selection inference naturally arises in simultaneous analysis.
-As an illustrative example, consider a Gaussian random variable $X$ with mean $\mu$ and standard deviation $\sigma$.
-Given one sample with i.i.d. observations $X_1,\dots,X_n$, the sample average $\xbar = \sum_{i=1}^n X_i$ is an unbiased estimator of $\mu.$ However, what if we repeatedly sample for many times, and only report if $\xbar>\mu+1.65\sigma$?
-By definition, there is a 5\% chance of meeting this criterion, in which case our estimate becomes an exaggeration of $\mu.$ This phenomenon is ubiquitous in modern data analysis.
+This phenomenon is ubiquitous in modern data analysis.
 Indeed, most statistical theories require us to pre-specify a scientific question and then provide an answer, whether it's ``favorable'' or not.
 However, in the post-selection scenario we ask multiple questions, and choose to answer a subset after peeking at the data.
-Intuitively, this practice creates bias, because we tend to select questions with which the data provides favorable answers.
-In A/B testing, there are just too many metrics, segments, or treatments being tested, and practitioners (and even experts) often filter down to only statistically significant results, thus introduce biases (also known as ``winner's curse'', see \citep{lee2018winner}).
-This is a sound procedure, lest we be drowned by an ocean of noisy numbers.
-At the same time, this is an epitome of post-selection inference.
+In A/B testing, in the presence of many metrics, segments, or treatments being tested, even experts often filter down to only statistically significant results, thus introducing biases.
+Another typical selection is to continuously monitor results and stop collecting data when results are favorable \citep{Deng:2016a,ju2019sequential}.
+Such practices seem to be sound procedures, lest we be drowned by an ocean of noisy numbers.
+At the same time, they are the epitome of post-selection inference.
+Intuitively, they introduce bias (also known as ``winner's curse'', see \citep{lee2018winner}), because we tend to select questions for which the data provides ``favorable'' answers.
 Unfortunately, as intuitive as it sounds, assessing the post-selection bias seems impossible for real-life data-sets, because we don't know the ground-truth we seek to estimate.